 Louboutin has since re-filed its French trademark to include a highly specific shade of red—Pantone 18-1663TP.

-All the while, the nearly 30-year old Louboutin brand has continued its efforts to dominate international markets with its red sole, upping its the number of pairs of $700-plus red-soles heels, sneakers, and flats it sells in a year from 600,000 to more than 1 million pairs as of 2017 (the number may have grown further since then), and in the process.
+All the while, the nearly 30-year old Louboutin brand continued its efforts to dominate international markets with its red sole, upping its the number of pairs of $700-plus red-soles heels, sneakers, and flats it sells in a year from 600,000 to more than 1 million pairs as of 2017 (the number may have grown further since then), and in the process.
 And from a legal perspective, it has foreshadowed, right along with fellow color rights holders like Tiffany & Co., the increased efforts by brands to build out such trademarks of their own, and to a large extent, it laid the groundwork for what an aggressive global quest for color rights looks like.

 But even beyond that, Louboutin’s global trademark fights – some of which are still ongoing – are about more than just a red sole; they tell a story about branding and brand building in the upper echelon of the fashion industry, where the products are expensive and the fights are high-stakes.
-And maybe most importantly of all, they speak to a brand’s goodwill and of awareness among consumers, which is precisely what is at the very heart of trademark rights, after all.
+And maybe most importantly of all, they speak to a brand’s goodwill and of awareness among consumers, which is precisely what is at the very heart of trademark rights.